Min-Zer0/LinSNPGT/README.md

 # install samtools
 sudo apt install samtools

-# install seqtk if you want to use SNPGT-build
+# install seqtk if you want to use **SNPGT-build**
 sudo apt-get install seqtk
 ```

 ## 🌟 SNPGT
-There are three subfolders and tree files after LinSNPGT being installed.
+There are three subfolders and three files after LinSNPGT being installed.

 - **.sys**
 - **01.Reference_Genome**